microsoft/TypeAgent/README.md

 ## Limitations

 TypeAgent is early stage sample code over TypeChat.
 TypeAgent is not a framework.
-All code in this repo is intented for building our own example apps and agents only.
+All code in this repo is intended for building our own example apps and agents only.

 - TypeAgent is in **active development** with frequent updates and refactoring.
 - TypeAgent has been tested with Azure Open AI services on developer's own machines only.